An arts major and published indie author who writes on various subjects pertaining to humanities.

 Alexa Wilding may not have been the wife or a lover of Rossetti, but he seemed to favor her versatile features more than any other Pre-Raphaelite muse, including the other modeling contemporaries such as his wife Elizabeth Siddal, Fanny Cornforth, or Annie Miller.
 Perhaps the cordial, platonic relationship between Rossetti and Wilding provided a haven.
 The artist’s lack of romantic or sexual interest in his muse may have helped him to concentrate on his subject without deterrence from a lover’s persuasion or strife, thus achieving the ultimate freedom of expression and inspiration.

 Alexa was the only art model with whom Rossetti abstained from any romantic involvement.
-Though she resembled another of Rossetti’s muses, Jane Burden Morris—in the singular way that she carried herself with comportment—soft-spoken and somewhat refined in manner although not as stimulating as often described by other acquaintances within the artist’s circle.
+Though she resembled another of Rossetti’s muses, Jane Burden Morris in the singular way that she carried herself with comportment.
+But she was also soft-spoken and somewhat refined in manner, if not as stimulating as Morris, according to other acquaintances within the artist’s circle.
 The historical record shows that Rossetti found Wilding to be a classical beauty, yet somewhat dull and uninteresting.
 Nevertheless, the two remained friends for the rest of their lives.

 Boarding House Mistress

 After her modeling stint, Alexa invested her earnings into a boarding house she ran, which seemed to be a plight for Rossetti as he mentions her in a letter written in 1873, complaining that he had to help Wilding with her financial burden.
-Forever indebted to his kindness and inspired dedication to making her unknown facade one of the most talked about classical faces in the movement in such as the painting Veronica Veronese as pictured above.
+She felt forever indebted to his kindness and inspired dedication to making her unknown facade one of the most talked-about classical faces in the movement in paintings such as Veronica Veronese as pictured above.